Yonne

 Yonne (/fr/, in Burgundian: Ghienne) is a department in the Bourgogne-Franche-Comté region in France.
 It is named after the river Yonne, which flows through it, in the country's north-central part.
 One of Bourgogne-Franche-Comté's eight constituent departments, it is located in its northwestern part, bordering Île-de-France.
 It was created in 1790 during the French Revolution.
 Its prefecture is Auxerre, with subprefectures in Avallon and Sens.
 Its INSEE and postcode number is 89.

-Yonne is Bourgogne-Franche-Comté's fourth-most populous department, with a population of 335,707 (2019).
+Yonne is Bourgogne-Franche-Comté's fourth-most populous department, with a population of 332,267 (2023).
 Its largest city is its prefecture Auxerre, with a population of about 35,000 within city limits and 68,000 in the urban area.

 History

 The first evidence of occupation in this area is found in the Grottes d'Arcy-sur-Cure, where paintings have been found dating back 28,000 years.
 The Palaeolithic hunter-gatherers of that time also left behind numerous flint artefacts.
 The area is believed to have been occupied for about 200,000 years.
-By 4000 BC, a wave of Neolithics arrived from the Danube River region of eastern Europe.
+By 4000 BC, a wave of people arrived from the Danube River region of eastern Europe.
 They built substantial wooden houses and introduced pottery decorated with the characteristics of the Linear Pottery culture.
 Further waves of migrants followed, the Chasséen culture, and the Michelsberg culture.

 The Celtic tribe in the area were named "Icauna", after the River Yonne which they thought sacred.
 The region was later occupied by Gallic tribes.
 In that period, the area came under the control of the Roman Empire, whose chief town was Sens, which they called Agendicum.
 It was the capital of their province of Gallia Lugdunensis, one of four provinces into which France was divided.
 The present main roads from Lyon to Boulogne, and from Sens to Alise-Sainte-Reine date from this period.
 About this time, Auxerre, Tonnerre (Tornodurum) and Avallon were growing in size.
 In the fourth century, Sens became a walled city.
 The first bishops were appointed in Sens and Langres, and they influenced the region profoundly because of their power.

 In 1771, the north-westerly part of the present department belonged to Prince Francis Xavier of Saxony, the uncle of King Louis XVI.
 The current Yonne department was organized and defined during the French Revolution, on March 4, 1790, as a result of the passing of an Act on December 22, 1789.
 It was carved out of parts of the provinces of Burgundy, Champagne and Orléans, and to a lesser extent from parts of the Nivernais and Île-de-France.